 Gimme Some Truth

-Gimme Some Truth: At the Livonia Public Library
+Gimme Some Truth: At the Southfield Public Library on Wednesday, Sept.
+26

-Gimme Some Truth: At the Grosse Pointe Public Library on Wednesday, Oct.
+Gimme Some Truth: With Grosse Pointe Public Library on Wednesday, Oct.
 10 at Grosse Pointe South High School

 Developed by the Newseum as part of its media literacy effort, the E.S.C.A.P.E. approach means validating information by enacting the concepts behind acronym: Evidence, Source, Context, Audience, Purpose and Execution.